 - Heavy snoring

 If you have any of these symptoms, you might have Sleep Apnea.
-Contact us at Susan J. Curley DDS to assist you in determining what options there are for treatment.
+Contact our dental clinic in Wall Township to assist you in determining what options there are for treatment.

 The tongue retainer holds the tongue forward using a bulb.
 It aids oxygen intake and helps to provide sleep for the snorers and the people with OSA.